EARLY AMERICAN HISTORY OF THE FOLK & COMMERCIAL LANDLORD'S GAMES

 Scott Nearing’s opposition to child labor, caused him to be dismissed from the Wharton School in 1915.
 However, his reputation at the University was belatedly resurrected in modern times, when the university recognized the injustice of his dismissal.

 Although folklore exists that Lizzie Magie created the monopoly game, there is no tangible evidence, prior to 1920, rule sets or otherwise, that supports the folklore.
-The facts indicate that folk monopoly incubated and evolved at Wharton from Bob Woolery's folk landlord's game.
+The facts indicate that the folk old monopoly game incubated and evolved at Wharton from Bob Woolery's folk landlord's game.

 HISTORY OF FOLK MONOPOLY, DARROW MONOPOLY & PARKER BROTHERS MONOPOLY.

-Academic interest in folk landlord's games originated via Scott Nearing, and after 1915 via Rexford Guy Tugwell – a former student of Nearing, at Wharton.
+Academic interest in folk landlord's games originated via Scott Nearing, and folk monopoly 1914-1915 via Rexford Guy Tugwell – a former student of Nearing, at Wharton.
 During the Wharton period, folk monopoly evolved from Woolery's folk landlord's game as a separate and distinct game.
-Folk monopoly game players at Wharton created their own customized game boards out of wood circa 1914-1916.
+Folk monopoly game players at Wharton created their own customized game boards out of wood during the 1914-1915 school year.
 Consequently, it appears most, if not all, of the folk monopoly games discovered by Dr. Ralph Anspach, during the Anti-Monopoly lawsuits, have a historical lineage back to the Wharton School.
 Although there is clearly a direct lineage between folk monopoly and Woolery's folk landlord's game, the same clarity of lineage has yet to be evidenced between the folk monopoly games and Elizabeth Magie's Landord's game.